CALL FOR SUBMISSIONS

 - General Guidelines for Prospectus Submission to the Digital Rhetoric Collaborative

 - The Sweetland Digital Rhetoric Collaborative publishes texts that investigate the multiliteracies of digitally mediated spaces both within academia as well as other contexts.
 We encourage discussions that include but are not limited to topics such as:

 • new convergences and economies;

 • reconstructions of race, class, gender, sexuality, and (dis)ability;

 • reconfigured divisions and connections within these spaces.

-We encourage born-digital as well as substantially digitally enhanced submissions of book-length scope — in the form of collections, monographs, or teaching materials of varying genres — that engage with digital rhetoric’s histories and futures; its border-fields and transdisciplines; its ethics and aesthetics; its materialities, networks, praxes and pedagogies.
+The DRC is known for its born-digital as well as substantially digitally enhanced submissions of book-length scope — in the form of collections and monographs of varying genres — that engage with digital rhetoric’s histories and futures; its border-fields and transdisciplines; its ethics and aesthetics; its materialities, networks, praxes and pedagogies.